ThingLabsIo/ThingLabsIo.github.io/pages/workshop/thingy-4-windows/03-thingy.md

     Install-Package GrovePi
     ```

-    * Verify that GrovePi v1.0.7 was installed but reading the log in the Package Manager Console.
+    * Verify that GrovePi v1.0.7 was installed by reading the log in the Package Manager Console.

 4. Open the __StartupTask.cs__ file.
 Add the following to the __using__ statements at the top of the file.